muggy8/stateless/api.md

 ScopeInstance.data(ScopeInstance.elements(), name, value)
 ```

-the data function returns the data-* attribute found in the selected element or the root element of the template for the current Scope instence.
+the data function returns the data-* attribute found in the selected element or the root element of the template for the current Scope instance.
 If a value is defined, the function sets that value instead.
 This function uses the dataset variable so support may vary across different browsers.

 Example:
 ```javascript